datalad-handbook/book/docs/challenges/102-101-datasets.rst

 """""""""""

 Create a dataset called ``my-dataset`` on your computer.
-You can ``cd`` into it and explore it, if you like.
-Afterwards, remove it.
+Inside of the dataset, run the command ``gitk`` and explore it.

+Can you find:

+- the dataset identifier?
+- the version label?
+- the dataset creator?
+- the dataset creation date?

+Afterwards, run the command ``gitk --all``.
+What is the difference from before?

 .. find-out-more:: Show me how to do it

-	Create a new dataset:
+	To create a new dataset, run:

 	.. runrecord:: _examples/cha-102-101-datasets-1
 	   :language: console
 	   :workdir: challenges/102-101-dataset

 	   $ datalad create my-dataset

+Finally, remove the dataset.

+.. find-out-more:: How do I do that?

 	To remove it, run :dlcmd:`drop`.
 Importantly, this command needs to run *outside* of the dataset.